-In this study, the mean score of dentists on the Integrative, Complementary and Alternative Medicine (ICAM) Attitude Scale was found to be 32.04±6.27.
-In the study conducted by Kırssoy et al. on medical faculty students, the ICAM score was found to be 32.7±0.17.29 The results we obtained in the study are similar to the results of previous studies in the literature and show that dentists have a positive attitude towards TCM methods.
+In this study, the mean score of dentists on the Integrative, Complementary and Alternative Medicine (ICAM) Attitude Scale was found to be $32.04\pm6.27$ .
+In the study conducted by Kırssoy et al. on medical faculty students, the ICAM score was found to be $32.7\pm0.17.^{32}$ The results we obtained in the study are similar to the results of previous studies in the literature and show that dentists have a positive attitude towards TCM methods.
 In the total ICAM scores and scale sub-dimension scores of dentists in terms of age, gender, marital status, specialization status, sector of employment, and whether they do regular sports, no statistically significant difference was observed.
-In addition, there was no significant difference between the attitudes of those who had knowledge about the TCM method and those who did not, those who received training/certification and those who did not.
-Similar to the findings of this study, the studies conducted by Aslan Yüksel and Çırak and Usk also found that there was no difference in opinions about TCM practices according to age, gender, years of professional experience and title.^{2,9} However, it has been reported that the use of TCM practices is more common among women in the United States.34 ter, and although the education and working conditions are similar, the study findings cannot be generalized to the whole country.
+In addition, there was no significant difference who had knowledge about the TCM method and those who did not, those who received training/certification and those who did not.
+Similar to the findings of this study, the studies conducted by Aslan Yüksel and Çırak and Usk also found that there was no difference in opinions about TCM practices according to age, gender, years of professional experience and title.
+However, it has been reported that the use of TCM practices is more common among women in the United States.

+This study population is limited to dentists who participated in the study in Afyonkarahisar city center, and although the education and working conditions are similar, the study findings cannot be generalized to the whole country.
 Due to the study method, the results are based on participant reports and are subjective in nature.
 In addition, it is difficult to reveal cause-effect relationships with this study method.
 However, for the first time in the literature, dentists' knowledge, attitudes and behaviors regarding TCM have been comprehensively addressed.